Karen's Past Comes Back to Haunt Her

 On the film side, Mullally recently co-starred in John Hamburg's "Why Him?" with James Franco and Bryan Cranston.
 She has several films upcoming, including Franco's "The Disaster Artist," recent Cannes Film Festival selection "Oh Lucy," Janicza Bravo's recent Sundance favorite "Lemon," the Bob Byington-directed comedy "Infinity Baby" and "Where'd You Go, Bernadette" with Cate Blanchett.
 Other movie credits include "Smashed," "Kings of Summer," "Ernest and Celestine," "Somebody Up There Likes Me" and "GBF."

 Last year Mullally and Offerman toured their comedy show, "Summer of 69: No Apostrophe," which aired as a special on Epix.

 Mullally is in the band Nancy and Beth, whose first record was released in April.
 The band has toured extensively and been featured on various National Public Radio shows, including "All Things Considered."
-Nancy and Beth played at the Royal Festival Hall in London, Newport Folk Festival, Grand Ole Opry and toured with Robert Plant.
-Nancy and Beth music videos and tour info can be found at nancyandbeth.com, and on Twitter, Instagram and FB @nancyandbeth.
+Nancy and Beth played at the Royal Festival Hall in London, Newport Folk Festival and the Grand Ole Opry, and toured with Robert Plant.
+Nancy and Beth music videos and tour info can be found at nancyandbeth.com, and on Twitter, Instagram and Facebook @nancyandbeth.